By performing retail store evaluations, retailers examine various aspects of the business to collect information on what needs to be improved.

 The definition of making money is taking in more money than you spend.
 From an accounting point of view, your inventory is considered an asset; from a retailer's point of view, inventory is an expense that does not improve over time (unless you're selling fine wine).

 How does your personnel affect morale and sales?
 Often the evidence of a strong manager is small turnover.
-Great retailers typically have a staff who has worked with them for a long time.
+Great retailers typically have staff who has worked with them for a long time.

 However, consistently compromising with an employee can be unhealthy, and sometimes retailers need to let difficult personnel go.

-Do your metrics prove the technology and social media you’ve chosen to use meet the goals you intended them to accomplish?
+Do your metrics prove the technology and social media you’ve chosen to use to meet the goals you intended them to accomplish?
 Every month delivers a new tool with new promises.
 Retailers can’t use them all.
 Figure out what tools work best for you, and optimize their impact in your store.

 These web components are interrelated and act as an extension of your brick and mortar store.
 Do they align with the same level of professionalism?